Radiographers work in teams that consist of:

 Post qualification, radiographers follow career paths according to a combination of their personal interests and the needs of healthcare services and patients.
 Promotion opportunities are excellent, with a grading structure that sees the radiographer's salary increase as s/he moves along the career pathway.
 British radiographers are recognised as receiving excellent training with innovative career paths.
 The Society and College of Radiographers supports the extension of the scope of practice of members where adequate education, training, and audit of practice provide safe and effective services to meet local patient needs.

 Advanced practitioner and consultant radiographers increase responsibility in their job roles respectively to a point where the core domains of consultant work are: 1) expert clinical practice; 2) professional leadership and consultancy; 3) education, training & development, practice & service development; 4) research & evaluation.
-The Society and College of Radiographers has produced the following diagram to illustrate career development:

 Would you like to arrange a visit to a department to help with your decision?
 View an A-Z list of all NHS Trusts, or ask your local university admissions tutor about open days.